Anunay Sood: Death

+Over a month later, the findings of the official coroner's report concluded that the cause of death was the combined effect of fentanyl and ethanol toxicity.

+Repatriation and funeral

 Sood's body was repatriated to India from Las Vegas, United States, and brought to his residence in Noida on the evening of 10 November 2025.
 Friends, followers and well-wishers gathered to pay their last respects.
 The funeral was held the following day, 11 November 2025, at the Sector 94 cremation ground in Noida.